Hoboken NJ Car Accident Lawyers Serving New Jersey

 - Uber/Lyft Accidents: Accidents involving rideshare vehicles, where liability may include the rideshare company and the driver.

-Types of Damages in Car Accidents
+Types of Damages in Car Accidents in NJ

 There are two categories of damages associated with car accidents: economic and non-economic.
 Instead of putting all damages in one category, the law divides them into these distinct groups.
 This is because not all losses affect a victim in the same way.
 Here’s an overview of each damage type and what they typically include.